Axe manufacturing in Pennsylvania: Major Axe Producers and Factories in Pennsylvania (operating after 1900)

 American Axe and Tool Co.
 (1889–1921), Beaver Falls & Glassport, PA – AAT was formed in 1889 and constructed a large plant at Glassport, near Pittsburgh.
 This plant eventually employed 700–800 men.
-After the Trust formed in 1890, operations were progressively consolidated at Beaver Falls (site of the former Hubbard Axe Co.) and eventually at Glassport.
+After the Trust was formed in 1890, operations were progressively consolidated at Beaver Falls (site of the former Hubbard Axe Co.) and eventually at Glassport.
 Due to mergers, AAT axes were produced under many names and labels, including the Manns.
 A "Glassport" imprint is an easy identifier.
 The president of AAT in 1912–1915 was James P. Kelly, a grandson of William C. Kelly, founder of Kelly Axe.
 In 1921, all assets of AAT were purchased by Kelly Axe Mfg.
 Co. of WV.

 Barco Industries (1983-2016+), Reading, PA – established in 1983, Barco acquired Kelly's dies and brand names in 1987.
 Barco is now part of Phoenix Forge Group of companies.
 Barco's tool catalog lists the following PFG products: light duty camp axe; light duty hatchet; Kelly Perfect Axes; Kelly Woodslasher Axes; fire axe; sport/camp axe; half hatchets; and other specialty hatchets (broad, lathing, box, rig builder, wall board).
 Except possibly for Kelly axes, production locations are unknown.

 Wm.
 Beatty & Son(s)/ Beatty Edge Tool Co.
 (1806–1924), Chester, PA – early production occurred at Waterville and Springfield, near Philadelphia.
 In 1870, a large plant was built at Chester, with a workforce of 30–40 men and capacity of over 700 edge-tools per day, including axes and hatchets.
 The operation was known as “Chester Edge Tool Works.”
 Beatty axes are distinguished by a stamped trademark of a bovine “steer.”
 Excellent articles on Beatty appear in Mar 1995, Jun 2007, and Sep 2007 issues of The Chronicle of the Early American Industries Association.
 Reproductions of Beatty's labels are in Lamond, Thomas C. (2011).
 Philadelphia axe manufacturers and related articles.
 Lynbrook, NY: Privately published.

 C. Hammond & Son (1869–1920?), Philadelphia & Ogontz, PA – relatively little is known about this producer.
 Brand names included “C. Hammond,” “Ogontz Tool,” and “Tacony Solid Steel.”

 Mack Axe Co.
 (1913–1920), Beaver Falls, PA – following a fire in 1909, AAT sold its Beaver Falls plant to Kelly, who in turn sold it to John Mack (a former AAT employee).
 He re-equipped the plant to produce edge tools of all types.
 It was a large operation, with a workforce of 135.
-In 1920, Mack was acquired by Winchester Repeating Arms Co., and its equipment was moved to New Haven, CN.
+In 1920, Mack was acquired by Winchester Repeating Arms Company, and its equipment was moved to New Haven, CN.